The Best Low Carb Diet for Thyroid Patients: A Complete Guide

 5. Brain fog, Dizziness/lightheadedness

-These side effects only last about 3-5 days and can be decreased by drinking plenty of fluid and taking in plenty of minerals.
-Predominately you want to increase your salt intake by taking salt tabs, and by drinking 1-2 cups of broth per day, or by adding extra salt to your meals.
+These side effects only last about 3-5 days and can be decreased by drinking plenty of fluids and taking in plenty of minerals.
+Predominantly, you want to increase your salt intake by taking salt tabs, and by drinking 1-2 cups of broth per day, or by adding extra salt to your meals.

 You can also try getting prescription medication for an appetite suppressant from your doctor to help you get through this time period if you are having trouble.
 Phentermine works well for this.